-(e) Replacement of social security number card—(1) When we may issue you a replacement card.
-We may issue you a replacement social security number card, subject to the limitations in paragraph (e)(2) of this section.
-In all cases, you must complete a Form SS-5 to receive a replacement social security number card.
-You may obtain a Form SS-5 from any Social Security office or from one of the sources noted in paragraph (b) of this section.
-For evidence requirements, see § 422.107.
+(e) Replacement of social security number card — (1) When we may issue you a replacement card.
+We may issue you a replacement Social Security number card, subject to the limitations in paragraph (e)(2) of this section.
+You must complete a prescribed application to receive a replacement Social Security number card.
+We follow the evidence requirements in § 422.107 when we issue you a replacement Social Security number card.

 (3) Restrictive legend change defined.
 Based on a person's immigration status, a restrictive legend may appear on the face of an SSN card to indicate that work is either not authorized or that work may be performed only with Department of Homeland Security (DHS) authorization.
 This restrictive legend appears on the card above the individual's name and SSN.
 Individuals without work authorization in the U.S. receive SSN cards showing the restrictive legend, “Not Valid for Employment;” and SSN cards for those individuals who have temporary work authorization in the U.S. show the restrictive legend, “Valid For Work Only With DHS Authorization.”
 U.S. citizens and individuals who are permanent residents receive SSN cards without a restrictive legend.
 For the purpose of determining a change in restrictive legend, the individual must have a change in immigration status or citizenship which results in a change to or the removal of a restrictive legend when compared to the prior SSN card data.
 An SSN card request based upon a change in immigration status or citizenship which does not affect the restrictive legend will count toward the yearly and lifetime limits, as in the case of Permanent Resident Aliens who attain U.S. citizenship.